irstacks/nooblesoup/_posts/2016-03-06-working-with-git-remotes.markdown

 title: Working with git remotes
 layout: post
 ---

-These instructions will be from the ground up.
-If this ain't your first repository rodeo, well, then, just go ahead and do your thang!
+Instructions from the ground up for pushing and pulling and all that jazz.

 ### Stick a fork in it!
 1. Sign in to Github.